BlackFlowerDog/HillsCipher/README.md

  The fourth argument is an operating mode for building histograms for frequency test: "-y" or "-n" (yes, no).

-Next, you will need to enter the key from the keyboard.
-If it hasn't an inverse matrix by modulo 26 (number of latin characters) you need run program again.
+Next, you will need to enter the matrix K from the keyboard.
+If it hasn't an inverse matrix K^(-1) by modulo 26 (number of latin characters) you need run program again.
 There are must be only latin characters in file.
 The result of the system operation will be recorded in a file "result.txt".

 ### Frequency test

-A numbers symbols of cipher text:
+A number symbols of cipher text:

 ![image](https://user-images.githubusercontent.com/115879518/207670420-8a09da2b-87fa-4609-92d9-533ac2f653e6.png)

-A numbers symbols of plain text:
+A number symbols of plain text:

 ![image](https://user-images.githubusercontent.com/115879518/207670581-cb79954c-0e3e-4452-93f0-cd5944e0c475.png)